karlerss/estonian-companies/README.md

 ## Hosted version

-This software is hosted at. company.lehter.com.
+This software is hosted at company.lehter.com.
 [Check it out](http://company.lehter.com/company?q=123).